All Episodes

 They say that the enhanced government role could serve several important goals.

-United States could encourage more youth participation in sports, increase access for women, and the handicapped, and promote healthier lifestyles.
+United States could encourage more youth participation in sports, increase access for women and the handicapped, and promote healthier lifestyles.

-Um, because you know, once government starts taking over things, people who want that to happen are all excited about it.
+We shouldn't be surprised because, you know, once government starts taking over things, people who want that to happen are all excited about it.

 Get this.